gongfunaicha/CS455_P2/src/README.txt

 SCALABLE SERVER DESIGN: USING THREAD POOLS TO MANAGE ACTIVE NETWORK CONNECTIONS

 Compilation:
-Please use "make" command to compile the whole project.
+Please use "make all" command to compile the whole project.
 If you want to remove the .class files produced by the compilation, please use command "make clean".

 Executing project:
-Registry:
+Server:
 	java cs455.scaling.server.Server <portnum> <thread-pool-size>
-Messaging Node:
+Client:
 	java cs455.scaling.client.Client <server-host> <server-port> <message-rate>

 Files: